Planning Tools Home>Grants & Loans

-SWMPC staff work with municipalities, non-profits and community groups to research grant opportunities and assist with grant writing and administration for community development, economic development, recreation, the environment, and transportation.
+SWMPC staff members work with municipalities, non-profits, and community groups to research grant opportunities and assist with grant writing and administration for community development, economic development, recreation, the environment, and transportation.
 Please contact Jerrid Burdue, email@example.com or 269-925-1137 ex.
 1517, for more information.

 - Michigan Economic Development Corporation — MEDC offers grants and loans to redevelop Michigan’s downtowns and foster historic preservation.

 - Michigan State Housing Development Authority — MSHDA provides financial and technical assistance through public and private partnerships to create and preserve safe and decent affordable housing.

 - Michigan Strategic Fund MSF supports business development, community development, and state marketing activities, including the promotion of tourism, film industry, arts and cultural affairs.

 The mission of HUD is to create strong, sustainable, inclusive communities and quality affordable homes for all.

 Michigan Department of Transportation

 Grants available for projects related to economic development — Transportation Economic Development Fund (TEDF).